Approach

 Numerical Reasoning

-Perform calculations using retrieved financial data — ratios, growth rates, and basic math.
+Run calculations on retrieved data: ratios, growth rates, basic math.

 "Calculate Apple's current ratio from its Q3 2024 balance sheet."